mtdxc/libp2p.specs/pubsub/README.md

 conjunction with `from` to derive a unique `message_id` (in the default configuration).

-Henceforth, we define the term **origin-stamped messaging** to refer to messages whose `from` and `seqno` fields are populated.
+Henceforth今后, we define the term **origin-stamped messaging** to refer to messages whose `from` and `seqno` fields are populated.

 The `data` (optional) field is an opaque blob of data representing the payload.